ddugovic/lishogi-discord/readme.md

     Find an upcoming or recent arena created by lidraughts (or a user) !blog
     Display recent blog entries
-!puzzle
+!broadcast
+    Find an upcoming or recent broadcast created by lidraughts !puzzle
     Display today's puzzle
 !reddit